 Fat's not all bad!
 Fat makes foods juicy and tender.
 It adds flavor and texture to what you cook.
 It also prevents sticking and gives baked goods their flakiness and sauces their silkiness.
-Try to cut all the fat out of your diet and you'll miss out on taste and even some health benefits.
+You do need to limit fat.
+But cut all the fat out of your diet, and you'll miss out on taste and even some health benefits.

 What's a Smoke Point?

 A smoke point is the temperature at which oil starts to smoke.
 It may also burn.
 The hotter your pan, the higher your oil's "smoke point" should be.
 For grilling or searing, try avocado or sunflower oil.
 For frying, try canola or peanut oil.

 Avoid a Grease Trap

 Heat the oil well -- so it's shimmering, not smoking -- and then add your food to the pan.
 Go light on the breading when you're sautéing or pan-frying.
 That way, the food absorbs less oil.
 Don't let food cool off in the pan, or your food will soak up oil like a vacuum, becoming too greasy.
 Remove food from the pan as soon as it's cooked, and drain or blot it.

 Grape-seed, olive, peanut, and canola oils all have high smoke points.
 And they're healthy, too!
 Use them in baking recipes for muffins, cookies, or dense cakes.
 They can also be used for oven-roasting or stir-frying.
 Macadamia nut oil has a stronger flavor, but also works well for stir-frying and roasting.

 Corn, hemp, pumpkin seed, sesame, soybean, and walnut oils all work well in low-temperature baking recipes (like granola), for light or quick sautés, and for sauces.